 AnyTrans for iOS can do all that and lots more.
 A smart alternative to iTunes, AnyTrans makes transferring any kind of files or data between your devices a breeze and is a brilliant solution to the “how do I transfer MP3 files to my iPhone without iTunes” problem.

-First, AnyTrans makes sure that all your devices are seamlessly in sync.
-Then it backs up all your data, including third-party apps like WhatsApp, so you’re always ready to switch phones or get your data back if you lose yours.
-Finally, it helps you download any media from over 900 websites directly to your phone, bypassing all the regular syncing rules that we’ve covered above.
+With AnyTrans, you can ensure that all your devices are seamlessly in sync.
+It can also back up all your data, including third-party apps like WhatsApp, so you’re always ready to switch phones or get your data back if you lose yours.
 Sounds pretty good, doesn’t it?

 How to add MP3 to iPhone from cloud storage

 If you prefer a more direct way of handling your music files, and you don’t want to risk the Music app turning your MP3s into M4As, you can bypass the syncing process entirely and rely on the third-party cloud to move your files instead.

 All of us today use cloud services, whether it’s Dropbox, Box, Google Drive, OneDrive, or something else.
 Most of them have Mac as well as iPhone apps, which automatically sync all files between each other.